1. Overview

 3.1 Invitation to Review

-Manuscripts submitted to Scilight journals are reviewed by at least two experts, who may be volunteer reviewers, reviewer board members, or reviewers suggested by the academic editor during the preliminary check.
-Reviewers are asked to evaluate the quality of the manuscript and make recommendations to editors as to whether the manuscript should be accepted, revised (major or minor revisions needed), or rejected.
+Manuscripts submitted to Scilight Press journals are reviewed by at least two experts, who may be recommended reviewers by authors, or suggested by the Academic Editor during the preliminary check.
+Reviewers are asked to evaluate the quality of the manuscript and make recommendations to Academic Editors as to whether the manuscript should be accepted, requires revision (major or minor revisions needed), or should be rejected.

 We ask invited reviewers to: